AnthonyWeathersby99/Operating_Systems_351_Project-1/README.md

 1. In the output of time, what is the difference between real, user, and sys times?

+   Real time is the actual time it took for the program to run.
+Can be counted by a person.
+   User time is the time spent by the CPU outside the kernel, which is the time spent running the code.
+   Sys  time is the time spent by the CPU inside the kernel, which it spends executing system calls or operations.

 2. Which is longer: user time or sys time?
 Use your knowledge to explain why.

+   User time is longer because

 3. When fetching all of the locations in the file, which fetcher finishes faster?
 Why do you think that is?

 4. Suppose one of the fetcher children crashes.
 Will this affect other children?
 Explain.
 What is your conclusion regarding the benefits or disadvantages of isolating each fetch